Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Important design considerations

+* For best performance, outbox data should be stored in the same database as business data.
+For more information, see [_Transaction scope_](#important-design-considerations-transaction-scope) below.
+* The outbox works only in an NServiceBus message handler.
+* Because deduplication is done using `MessageId`, messages sent outside of an NServiceBus message handler (i.e. from a Web API) cannot be deduplicated unless they are sent with the same `MessageId`.
+* The outbox is _expected to_ generate duplicate messages from time to time, especially if there is unreliable communication between the endpoint and the message broker.
+* Endpoints using the outbox feature should not send messages to endpoints using DTC (see below) as the DTC-enabled endpoints will treat duplicates coming from Outbox-enabled endpoints as multiple messages.

+### Transaction scope

-* The performance of the outbox feature depends on the scope of the transactions used to update business data and outbox data.
+The performance of the outbox feature depends on the scope of the transactions used to update business data and outbox data.
 Transactions may be scoped to a single database, multiple databases on a single server, or multiple databases on multiple servers.

 * Transactions scoped to a single database are supported by all persisters and usually have the best performance, so it is usually best to store outbox data in the same database as business data.
 * Transactions scoped to multiple databases on a single server, also known as _cross-database transactions_, are supported by some persisters, such as those which use SQL Server.
 These transactions may have reasonably good performance but they may introduce other concerns.
 For example, [cross-database transaction are not supported by all types of tables in SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/cross-database-queries).
 * Transactions scoped to multiple databases on multiple servers, also known as _distributed transactions_, are supported by persisters which use SQL Server, but they require the use of MSDTC and should generally be avoided for the same reasons as those listed in the [comparison with MSDTC](#comparison-with-msdtc) below.
-* The outbox works only in an NServiceBus message handler.
-* Because deduplication is done using `MessageId`, messages sent outside of an NServiceBus message handler (i.e. from a Web API) cannot be deduplicated unless they are sent with the same `MessageId`.
-* The outbox is _expected to_ generate duplicate messages from time to time, especially if there is unreliable communication between the endpoint and the message broker.
-* Endpoints using the outbox feature should not send messages to endpoints using DTC (see below) as the DTC-enabled endpoints will treat duplicates coming from Outbox-enabled endpoints as multiple messages.

 ## Comparison with MSDTC